California Criminal Jury Instructions (CALCRIM) (2017)

 <Alternative 3A—caused physical injury>

 physical injury or had the ability at that time to cause a violent

 <Alternative 3B—caused property damage>

 [3.
-The defendant caused property damage in excess of $400.]
+The defendant caused property damage in excess of $950.]]

 The defendant acted in whole or in part because of the actual or

 2. The bias motivation caused the defendant to commit the alleged

 [The term disability is explained in Instruction 1353, to which you

 [Gender, as used here, means sex and includes a person’s gender

 [Nationality includes citizenship, country of origin, and national origin.]